BUX (band)

 BUX was an American hard rock/boogie rock band that is best known for having lead guitarist Punky Meadows and bassist Mickie Jones both of whom joined Angel, and lead singer Ralph Morman who was with the Joe Perry Project from 1979–1980 and Savoy Brown from 1980–1982.

 Origins

 James Newlon formed Daddy Warbux, a Cape Cod-based outfit in 1967.
-Under this guise the band consisted of vocalist Sheba Coates, Newlon (known as 'The Wheel'), bassist Jerry Stroup and ex-Fate drummer Tommy Bonriggio.
+Under this guise the band consisted of vocalist Sheba Coates, Newlon (known as 'The Wheel'), bassist Jerry Stroup and ex-Fate drummer Tommy Bonarrigo.
 Coates departed in 1972 for a covers act Cortege and former Richie & the Renegades man Bob Leger filled the position.
 As Daddy Warbux, the band toured America supporting Brits Humble Pie.
 A later addition to the line up was keyboard player/vocalist Wiley Crawford.
 Re-billed as BUX the band was signed to Frank Connolly, then Aerosmith manager.